 Pay close attention to your posture.

 When standing, make sure your weight is distributed evenly across your feet.
 Make sure you’re not slouching.
 Choose a chair that supports your lower back to help you maintain excellent posture when sitting.
 Adjust your chair’s height so that your feet are flat on the floor or a footrest, and your thighs are parallel to the ground.
-When sitting, take your wallet or cellphone out of your back pocket to relieve pressure on your buttocks and lower back.
+When sitting, take your wallet or cellphone out of your back pocket to relieve pressure on your buttocks and lower back to relax and reduce the chances for sustaining back pain.

 Pay attention to your body.